emilwidlund/go-autoglyph/README.md

 # Esmerelda

-[Autoglyph](https://larvalabs.com/autoglyphs) generator implemented in Go.
+A Go-implementation of the [Autoglyph](https://larvalabs.com/autoglyphs) algorithm.

 ## Usage